ZeusWPI/events/README.md

 ### Prerequisites

-- Install the required versions of `Golang` and `Typescript`.
-Can be found in the [asdf tool versions file](.tool-versions).
+- Install the required versions of `Golang` and `Nodejs`.
+They can be found in the [asdf tool versions file](.tool-versions).
+- (Optional) Install the pre-commit hooks
+  - Install the required version of `Golangci-lint`.
+It can be found in the [asdf tool versions file](.tool-versions)
-- Install pre-commit hooks `git config --local core.hooksPath .githooks/`.
+  - Install the pre-commit hooks `git config --local core.hooksPath .githooks/`.
 - Install sqlc `go install github.com/sqlc-dev/sqlc/cmd/sqlc@latest`.
 - Install goose `go install github.com/pressly/goose/v3/cmd/goose@latest`.
+- If you're using asdf you might have to run `asdf reshim golang`.

 ### Run the application